KishuSInha/Praesentix/Frontend/README.md

 ---

-**Upastithi** - Developed by REX Technologies for Government of India 🇮🇳
+**Praesentix** - Developed by REX Technologies for Government of India 🇮🇳

 *Secure • Reliable • Government Approved*